lneely/lmtf/README.md

 elisp.
 There seemed to be no solution that gave me the ability to run both simple unit tests and complex integration tests quickly and effortlessly.
 This made testing elisp code a cumbersome, manual process.
-Adding to this frustration, unit testing in `ert` became frustrating when I realized I had to completely restart emacs if I renamed or deleted a test.
+Adding to this frustration, I had to completely restart emacs if I renamed or deleted a test with `ert`.

 `lmtf` seeks to solve these problems through: